uxrocket/uxrocket.select/README.md

 search-item-limit    | Defines the search box is visible or not.
 Usefull for small list.
 Search list will be visible even if its set to true when options are more than `searchItemLimit` search-type          | Defines the search lookup.
-If set to `starts` then it looks up if option's text or value starts with search term, otherwise, looks up if it contains the term. min-letters          | Minimum letter required for search to start. placeholder          | Adds a placeholder text on multiple selects on-ready             | Calls the function when plugin is ready. on-select            | Calls the function when option is selected.
+If set to `starts` then it looks up if option's text or value starts with search term, otherwise, looks up if it contains the term. min-letters          | Minimum letter required for search to start. max-selection        | For _multiple_ mode, restrict maximum selectable option count.
+If 0 or lower, no restriction applied. max-selection-warn   | Shows a user friendly alert when reached maximum selection.
+Default text is "You have reached allowed maximum selection". placeholder          | Adds a placeholder text on multiple selects on-ready             | Calls the function when plugin is ready. on-select            | Calls the function when option is selected.